SAA Compliance

 SAA compliance process

-When SAA receives a compliance matter, we will assess the information provided and issue the responsible accredited person with a Notice of Rectification and Demerit points.
+When we receive a compliance referral, we will assess the information provided and issue the responsible accredited person with a Notice of Rectification Required (NORR) and/or Demerit points.

 Rectification of Non-compliant Installations

-When SAA Compliance receive a non-compliance matter, the information will be assessed, and where appropriate, a Notice of Rectification will be sent to the accredited person.
+When we receive a compliance referral, the information will be assessed, and where appropriate, a NORR will be sent to the accredited person.

-The accredited person is responsible for ensuring that all non-compliant items are rectified and will be given a timeframe in which to respond to the Notice of Rectification from SAA.
+The accredited person is responsible for ensuring that all non-compliant items are rectified and will be given a timeframe in which to respond to the NORR from SAA.

-Each non-compliant item shall be rectified to meet the relevant regulation and Proof of Rectification (PoR) shall be provided to SAA in the form of a photograph or document that proves compliance.
+Each compliance referral item shall be rectified to meet the relevant regulation and Proof of Rectification (PoR) shall be provided to us in the form of a photograph or document that proves compliance.

-Failure to respond to notices/requests from SAA may result in a No Response Suspension.
-Failure to respond to notices/requests from SAA for a period of 6 months or greater may result in Cancellation of accreditation.
+Failure to respond to notices and requests from SAA may result in a No Response Suspension and if the period is 6 months or greater, it may result in a cancellation of accreditation.

 Demerit points